 You can feel confident in the sleep apnea treatment, support, and results that Dr. Hedgecock will provide at Sleep Better Austin.
-He is a proud member of the American Academy of Dental Sleep Medicine, the American Academy of Sleep Medicine, the Academy of Clinical Sleep Disorders Disciplines, and routinely takes part in continuing his education so that he can remain on the forefront of research and technology.
+He is a proud member of the American Academy of Dental Sleep Medicine and the American Academy of Sleep Medicine, and routinely takes part in continuing his education so that he can remain on the forefront of research and technology.
 With so many years of successful sleep apnea treatments, you won't find yourself in more capable hands than with Dr. Brandon Hedgecock at Sleep Better Austin

 Sleep Apnea: When It’s More Than Snoring